agonoy/LCC/README.md

 ### Basis on Security

 This application was inspired by the instant response that Batman is able to provide to Gotham by the simple flip of a switch, and the bat signal in the sky.
 We want to empower our users with a single press of a button, by providing them the ability to quickly contact an emergency contact and let them know where they are experiencing distress.
 This can also be used with emergency services within certain areas.

+### Technical Implementations

+The team utilized Google Maps API, SMS and GPS services, simple storage of contacts, interaction of multiple fragments, and a clean GUI utilizing XML.
+Although the logic and ideas to implement these solutions were simple, the learning curve of both Android Studio and its unique classes felt frustrating and challenging.

 ## Menu Navigation
 (Buttons)